NicoloCavalli95horses/KMS-web-testing/content/01 Notes/XSS (cross site scripting).md

 <img src=1 onerror='/* Bad stuff here... */'>
 ```

-In this kind of attack the page doesn’t change but the client side code gets executed in a different manner because of the modification in the DOM environment [[(Malviya, Saurav, et al., 2013)]]
+In this kind of attack the page doesn’t change but *the client side code gets executed in a different manner* because of the modification in the DOM environment [[(Malviya, Saurav, et al., 2013)]].
+This mean that the DOM-based XSS is transparent to the server

 This is ==the least know type of XSS==